 For example, you might need a rectangular logo that fits in line with on an envelope or in the header of a letter.
 If you have a style guide set in place, then making these alternate and more effective versions of your business’s logo will be easier.

 The type of paper you use, how quickly your website loads and even the quality of your recorded video all contribute to how well your audiences respond to your marketing collateral.
 You want your company to appear professional and reputable, which means that you need to have the highest quality paper and printing that is economically feasible.

 If this seems too expensive to maintain in the short term, then consider saving costs by taking advantage of things like the economics of scale by printing your materials in bulk.

 Design Tip 7: Use the Correct Number of Graphics

 Graphics can help dictate the flow of your content, and keep the attention of your audience on your materials.
 There is a certain balance of graphics that needs to be observed in order to effectively do this.

 For example, the amount of graphics that a plumber or roof repair business might need differs from the amount that a technical business like IT services might need.
 The right amount depends on what your audience wants.

-Design Tip 8: Don’t Be Afraid to Ask for Help
+Design Tip 8: Ask For Help and Feedback

 A professional graphic designer or the eyes of a veteran marketing firm can be helpful in determining how effective the use of graphics and overall layout of your materials are.
 Don’t be afraid to hire their help, as you can save money and increase your business’s profits in the short run with material that works a the start.

-Design Tip 9: Integrate Physical with Digital Collateral
+Design Tip 9: Integrate Physical Marketing Material with Digital Collateral

 Businesses tend to forget that it can be a good idea to blur the line between physical and digital marketing collateral.
 Things like web addresses and QR codes printed on physical media can help customers access your business’s digital side, which in turn gives another opportunity for them to purchase from you.